gabors-data-analysis/da-coding-rstats/lecture06-rmarkdown101/README.md

 # Lecture 06: Introduction to RMarkdown

+## Motivation

+You want to know and articulate whether online and offline prices differ in your country for products that are sold in both ways.
+You have access to data on a sample of products with their online and offline prices.
+How would you use this data to establish whether prices tend to be different or the same for all products?

+We introduce RMarkdown, which is a powerful tool to create R-based reports in many formats and, where the report can be easily updated.
+By the end of this lecture students should know how to put together a descriptive based report with hypothesis testing with simple formatting.

+## This lecture

 This lecture introduces students to *RMarkdown*, which is a great tool to create reports in pdf or Html.
 The aim of this session is to prepare students to create a simple report in pdf or Html on a descriptive analysis.
 This lecture uses exploratory analysis of [lecture05-data-exploration](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture05-data-exploration) and put it into an RMarkdown document.

 Case studies connected to this lecture are similar to [lecture05-data-exploration](https://github.com/gabors-data-analysis/da-coding-rstats/tree/main/lecture05-data-exploration), but this lecture focuses on how to create a report and does not cover patterns of associations.